kwokcb/glTF_MaterialX/README.md

 <details open><summary>Sample Results</summary>

-The results of converting the "stock" MaterialX materials to glTF are going through further testing.
-Currently metallic-roughness-occlusion maps are not created by the baking process and needs to be addressed.
+Conversion from "stock" MaterialX materials to glTF is available for "distilation".

-Note that ORM maps are generated on the flow based on whether there are any connections for `occlusion`, `metallic` and `roughness`.
-If metallic and or roughness are mapped to different inputs then the upstream image (or uniform input) are merged.
-This allows (re)import to `<gltf_colorimage>` which is channel splitting built in.
+Metallic-roughness-occlusion (ORM) maps are generated based on whether there are any graph connections for `occlusion`, `metallic` and `roughness` inputs on a `<gtlf_pbr>` instance.
+If metallic and or roughness are mapped to different inputs then the upstream image(s) or uniform input(s) are merged.
+This allows for (re)import to `<gltf_colorimage>` which supports channel splitting of the merged image.

 | Asset | MaterialX to glTF | glTF to MaterialX | Render | Notes |
 | --- | --- | --- | --- | --- |